dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner.md

 ## Next Steps

-Now that you’ve implemented the basic functionality, here are some recommended next steps to further explore the capabilities of the Barcode Scanner
+Now that you've implemented the basic functionality, here are some recommended next steps to further explore the capabilities of the Barcode Scanner

 1. Learn how to [Customize the Barcode Scanner](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/barcode-scanner-customization.html)
 2. Check out the [Official Samples and Demo](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/samples-demos/index.html?ver=10.5.30)